 But what if an image doesn’t have a purpose?

 If you have images in your design that are purely there for design reasons, you’re doing it wrong, as those images should be in your CSS and not in your HTML.
 If you really can’t change these images, give them an empty alt attribute, like so:

 The empty alt attribute makes sure that screen readers skip over the image.

 alt text and SEO

-Google’s article about images has a heading “Create great alt text”.
-This is no coincidence because Google places a relatively high value on alt text to determine not only what is on the image but also the topic of the surrounding text.
-This is why, in our Yoast SEO content analysis, we have a feature that specifically checks that you have at least one image with an alt tag that contains your focus keyword.
+Google’s article about images has a heading “Use descriptive alt text”.
+This is no coincidence because Google places a relatively high value on alt text to determine not only what is on the image but also how it relates to the surrounding text.
+This is why, in our Yoast SEO content analysis, we have a feature that specifically checks that you have at least one image with an alt tag that contains your focus keyphrase.

-Yoast SEO has the following three stages for images and their alt text in your posts:
+Yoast SEO checks for images and their alt text in your posts:

 If your image is of a specific product, include both the full product name and the product ID in the alt tag so that it can be more easily found.
-In general: if a keyword could be useful for finding something that is on the image, include it in the alt tag if you can.
+In general: if a keyphrase could be useful for finding something that is on the image, include it in the alt tag if you can.
 Also, don’t forget to change the image file name to be something actually describing what’s on it.

 title attributes in WordPress

 When you upload an image to WordPress, you can set a title and an alt attribute.
 By default, it uses the image filename in the title attribute, which, if you don’t enter an alt attribute, it copies to the alt attribute.
 While this is better than writing nothing, it’s pretty poor practice.
 You really need to take the time to craft a proper alt text for every image you add to a post — users and search engines will thank you for it.
 The interface makes it easy: click an image, hit the edit button, and you’ll see this: